 Cross in boxing.
 Basic boxing combination Right cross in boxing

-Cross(translated from English - a cross) - this is one of the types of direct blow with the right hand, it is a strong, often knockout blow in boxing.
+Cross(translated from English - cross) - this is one of the types of direct blow with the right hand, it is a strong, often knockout blow in boxing.
 It is usually used after preliminary preparation, when the enemy is exposed.
-He is also beaten towards the opponent's blow.
+They also hit him towards the opponent’s blow.

-The cross-country technique occurs according to the scheme: pushing the right leg - transferring body weight to the left leg - turning the body and shoulder girdle from right to left and striking with the muscles of the arm.
-The right shoulder at the end of the blow must be raised to protect the head from an oncoming or side blow from the opponent.
-The left fist is pressed tightly against the lower part of the face, and the left elbow is pressed against the torso to protect the boxer from counter-punches from the right.
+The cross-country technique follows the following scheme: push of the right leg - transfer of body weight to left leg– turning the body and shoulder girdle from right to left and striking with the muscles of the arm.
+The right shoulder at the end of the blow should be raised to protect the head from a counter or side blow from the enemy.
+The left fist is pressed tightly to the lower part of the face, and the left elbow is pressed against the body, to protect the boxer from counter punches from the right.

-Cross in boxing compared to heavy artillery, which they try to beat for sure, putting all their strength into the beating right hand.
+Cross in boxing is compared to heavy artillery, which they try to hit for sure, putting it into the hitting right hand all the strength.

-However, you need to remember the rule: with which hand you hit, with that you can miss.
-Therefore, we do not forget about defense and, inflicting a cross, we remove our head from the line of attack.
+However, you need to remember the rule: with which hand you hit, you can miss.
+Therefore, we do not forget about defense and, when throwing a cross, we remove our heads from the line of attack.
 We also remember that when struck, the liver opens.
-Therefore, having broken through the cross, we throw off the elbow.
-As you know, a missed blow to the liver, at best, leads to respiratory failure, and at worst -
+Therefore, after throwing a cross, we throw off the elbow.
+As is known, a missed blow to the liver leads to respiratory failure at best, and at worst -

 Self-defense and attack without weapons Solonevich Ivan

-Ego is about the same punch as a side swing - the only difference is that the striking arm is bent at the elbow and the fingers of the fist are facing down and inward.
-Ular are applied with the first phalanges of the fingers.
-Its target is the side of the face (mainly the jaw) or the side of the abdomen (costal arch).
-Here, as in other strikes, the main thing is the rotation of the body.
-During the entire movement, the arm almost does not change its position relative to the body and is held approximately at shoulder level (Fig. 3).
+This is approximately the same blow as a side swing - the only difference is that the hand delivering the blow is bent at the elbow and the fingers of the fist are pointed down and inward.
+Ular is applied with the first phalanges of the fingers.
+His goal is side face (mainly the jaw) or the side of the abdomen (costal arch).
+Here, as in other strikes, the main importance is the rotation of the body.
+During the entire movement, the arm almost does not change its position relative to the body and is kept approximately at shoulder level (Fig. 3).

-From the book Hapkido for beginners the author Master Choi
+From the book Hapkido for Beginners by Master Choi

-Side Elbow Strike From the ready position, step forward with your left foot and take a forward position, while simultaneously throwing your right arm bent at the elbow forward, perform a shock movement with your right elbow in a horizontal arc from outside to inside.
-The blow is struck
+Side elbow strike From the ready position, step forward with your left foot and take a forward position, while simultaneously throwing your right arm bent at the elbow forward, perform a striking movement with your right elbow in a horizontal arc from the outside to the inside.
+The blow lands

-From the book Fight Club: Combat Fitness for Men the author Atilov Aman
+From the book fight club: combat fitness for men author Atilov Aman

-Side Kick From the left back position, shift your body weight onto your left leg.
-At the same time, lift up and forward the thigh of the right leg and turn the torso and foot of the left leg 60 °.
-Strike with an active movement of the pelvis forward and extension of the lower leg of the right leg.
+Side Kick From the left back position, shift your body weight to your left leg.
+At the same time, lift the thigh of your right leg up and forward and turn the torso and foot of your left leg 60°.
+Strike with an active forward movement of the pelvis and extension of the right leg.

-From the book Forbidden Self-Defense Techniques author Alekseev Kirill A
+From the book Prohibited Self-Defense Techniques author Alekseev Kirill A

-Side blow with the left hand to the head on the spot Technique: take a fighting stance.
-Shift your weight lightly to your right foot, then to your left foot.
-At the same time, turn your torso from left to right and, sharply throwing your right shoulder forward, perform a shock movement
+Side blow with the left hand to the head on the spot Technique: accept fighting stance.
+Shift your body weight lightly to your right leg, then to your left leg.
+At the same time, turn your torso from left to right and, sharply throwing your right shoulder forward, perform a striking movement

-From the book Thai Boxing [Professional Lessons for Beginners] author Kovtik Alexander Nikolaevich
+From the book Thai boxing[Pro Lessons for Beginners] author Kovtik Alexander Nikolaevich

-Side blow with the left hand to the head with a step with the right foot forward Technique: take a fighting stance.
-Shift your body weight onto your left foot, then step forward with your right foot.
+Side kick with the left hand to the head with the right foot stepping forward.
+Technique: take a fighting stance.
+Shift your body weight to your left leg, then step forward with your right foot.
 At the same time, turn your torso from left to right and, sharply throwing your right shoulder forward,

 From the author's book

-Side blow with the right hand to the head on the spot Technique: take a fighting stance.
-Shift your weight lightly to your right foot, then to your left foot.
-At the same time turn the torso from right to left and, sharply throwing forward the right arm bent at the elbow, perform
+Side kick with the right hand to the head on the spot.
+Technique: take a fighting stance.
+Shift your body weight lightly to your right leg, then to your left leg.
+At the same time, turn your torso from right to left and, sharply throwing your right arm bent at the elbow forward, perform

 From the author's book

-Side impact with the left elbow to the head Technique: take a fighting stance.
-Transfer the weight of the body to the front leg, simultaneously turning the torso from left to right and sharply throwing forward the left arm bent at the elbow, perform a shock movement with the elbow along
+Side strike with left elbow to the head Technique: take a fighting stance.
+Transfer your body weight to the leg in front, simultaneously turning your torso from left to right and sharply throwing your bent elbow forward left hand, perform a striking movement with your elbow

 From the author's book

-Side impact with the right elbow to the head Technique: take a fighting stance.
-Transfer the weight of the body to the front leg, at the same time turning the torso from right to left and sharply throwing forward the right arm bent at the elbow, perform a shock movement with the elbow along
+Side kick with the right elbow to the head.
+Technique: take a fighting stance.
+Transfer your body weight to the leg in front, simultaneously turning your torso from right to left and sharply throwing your right arm bent at the elbow forward, perform a striking movement with your elbow

 From the author's book

-Side kick with the left foot in the thigh (low kick) Technique: take a fighting stance.
-Jump back.
+Side kick with the left leg to the thigh (low kick) Technique: take a fighting stance.
+Perform a backward jump.
 Shift your body weight to your right leg.
-At the same time, lift up and forward the thigh of the left leg, turn the torso and foot of the right leg 90 °.
+At the same time, lift the thigh of your left leg up and forward, turn your torso and foot of your right leg 90°.
 Strike active

 From the author's book

-Side kick with the left leg to the thigh with a 360° turn of the torso (low kick) Technique: take a fighting stance.
-Jump back.
+Side kick with the left leg to the thigh with a 360° turn of the body (low kick) Technique: take a fighting stance.
+Perform a backward jump.
 Shift your body weight to your right leg.
-Lift up and forward the thigh of the left leg, turn the torso and foot of the right leg 90 °.
+Lift the thigh of your left leg up and forward, turn your torso and foot of your right leg 90°.
 Apply

 From the author's book

-Side kick with the right foot in the thigh (low kick) Technique: take a fighting stance.
-Transfer body weight to the left leg At the same time, lift the thigh of the right leg up and forward, turn the torso and foot of the left leg 90 degrees.
+Side kick with the right leg to the thigh (low kick) Technique: take a fighting stance.
+Shift your body weight to your left leg.
+At the same time, lift the thigh of your right leg up and forward, turn your torso and foot of your left leg 90 degrees.
 Strike with an active movement of the pelvis

 From the author's book

 Side kick with the right leg to the thigh with a 360° torso turn (low kick) Technique: take a fighting stance.
-Shift the weight of the body to the left leg.
-At the same time, lift the thigh of the right leg up and forward, turn the torso and foot of the left leg 90 °.
+Shift your body weight to your left leg.
+At the same time, lift the thigh of your right leg up and forward, turn your torso and foot of your left leg 90°.
 Strike active

 From the author's book

-Side kick with the left foot Technique: take a fighting stance.
-Jump back.
+Side kick with left leg Technique: Take a fighting stance.
+Perform a backward jump.
 Shift your body weight to your right leg.
-At the same time, lift up and forward the thigh of the left leg, turn the torso and foot of the right leg 90 °.
-Strike with active pelvic movement
+At the same time, lift the thigh of your left leg up and forward, turn your torso and foot of your right leg 90°.
+Strike with an active pelvic movement

 From the author's book

-Side kick The work of the legs and body in a side kick is no different from what you did when striking a straight line.
-The same push, weight transfer, twisting of the body, forward delivery of the shoulder.
-But when you shoot with your hand, you describe a small arc with it in order to strike not directly, but from the side.
+Side kick The work of the legs and body in a side punch is no different from what you did when throwing a straight punch.
+The same push, shifting weight, twisting the body, pushing the shoulder forward.
+But when you shoot with your hand, you describe a small arc with it in order to strike not directly, but from the side

 From the author's book

-Side kick In America, this kick is better known as "Roundhouse kick" ("circular kick"), and in Asia as "mawashi-geri".
-In the course of the fight, it is very well used in various combinations and often leads to a knockout.
-Especially you need to beware of the left leg of the left-hander,
+Side kick In America, this kick is better known as the “Roundhouse kick”, and in Asia as “mawashi-geri”.
+During the battle it is very well used in various combinations and often leads to a knockout.
+You especially need to beware of the left leg of a left-handed person,

 From the author's book

 Long side elbow strike.
-Long side elbow strikes are the most widely used in Muay Thai (Fig. 5.36).
-The path of movement of the elbow has a considerable length.
-This allows, due to centrifugal acceleration and high rigidity of the short shock lever, to develop
+Long side elbow strikes are most widely used in Muay Thai (Fig. 5.36).
+The path of movement of the elbow is of considerable length.
+This allows, due to centrifugal acceleration and high rigidity of the short impact lever, to develop

-As with any punch in boxing, the movement starts from the feet, gaining momentum in the rotation, which spills out in a straight punch when the arm is fully extended.
+As with any punch in boxing, the movement begins with the legs, gaining force in the rotation, which spills out into the direct impact when the arm is fully extended.

-A fighter can be both left-handed and right-handed, so the blow is more often called "straight from the far hand."
-But since there are more right-handers in the world, we will discuss strikes and stances in the article from the point of view of the left-handed position.
+A fighter can be either left-handed or right-handed, which is why the strike is often called “direct from the far hand.”
+But since there are more right-handed people in the world, we will discuss strikes and stances in the article from the point of view of the left-handed position.

-From the combat left-hand position, we begin the movement with a push with the far (right) foot, after which we transfer the weight to the left foot.
-We rise to the left toe, at the same time starting the rotation of the body counterclockwise.
+From a left-sided fighting position, we begin the movement by pushing with the far (right) leg, then transfer the weight to the left leg.
+We rise onto the left toe, simultaneously starting to rotate the body counterclockwise.

-The main force that sets the rotation originates from the push with the right foot.
+The main force that sets the rotation originates from the push of the right foot.

-The arm is fully extended at the elbow, with, and the fist flies forward at the target.
+The arm is fully extended at the elbow, and the fist flies forward towards the target.

-With the right shoulder we protect the chin, slightly raising it, and with the fist of the left hand we insure the lower part of the face.
+We protect the chin with our right shoulder, raising it slightly, and with the fist of our left hand we protect the lower part of the face.
 We press the elbow of the left hand to the body to protect the right from counterattacks.

 More weight at the moment of impact is on the right leg.
-When returning to its original position, the hand moves along the same trajectory as during the impact.
+When returning to starting position, the hand moves along the same trajectory as during the impact.

-Since the cross, unlike another strike called, is a stronger strike, then its goals are of an offensive nature.
+Since the cross, unlike another blow called, is more swipe, then his goals are offensive in nature.

 Here are the main tasks of the cross: